RobertsLab/sams-notebook/drafts/2020-11-24-MBD-BSseq-Library-Prep---M.magister-MBD-selected-DNA-Using-Pico-Methyl-Seq-Kit.md

 - All elution steps were performed with heated elution buffer (55<sup>o</sup>C).

+- All index primers _not_ included with the kit were a mix of the Illumina TruSeq P5 primer (SRID: 1733) and an Illumina TruSeq P7 index primer (see table at bottom of page).
+The mix consisted of 10uM each of P5 and P7 primers.
+[See the Roberts Lab Primer Database](https://docs.google.com/spreadsheets/d/14m2kkFhxcoKWWIGoAD_7VOVsAg9wilME2UcSLqfnqLI/edit?usp=sharing) (Google Sheet) for info on the primers.

 ##### SECTION 2

-- Used 0.5mL PCR tubes, since 0.2uL tubes were note specified and the 0.5mL tubes are easier to handle/work with.
+- Used 0.5mL PCR tubes, since 0.2uL tubes were not specified and the 0.5mL tubes are easier to handle/work with.

 - PrepAmp Mix was prepared as a master mix and then distributed to samples as required